 Each farm or ranch must be managed for bird habitat according to three levels of protocols, including general habitat protocols that apply to all sites, regional protocols that are specific to states or ecoregions, and ranch-specific management requirements.
 Each rancher will help to create a Habitat Management Plan that is uniquely developed for their operations to address site-specific habitat goals and bird conservation opportunities.

-Livestock must be able to freely graze open grasslands.
+Livestock must be able to freely graze in open grasslands.
 The protocols prohibit the use of antibiotics and animal byproducts.
 Our certified ranches ensure that the animals never visit a feedlot, therefore are never fed GMO corn or injected with hormones or antibiotics to stimulate their growth.

 Participants must demonstrate a commitment to properly caring for livestock by adhering to livestock production methods that reflect best practices for animal health and welfare.
 Persons who willfully mistreat animals will not be tolerated in this initiative.

 The initiative seeks to demonstrate that cattle ranching can be compatible---and indeed integral---to a healthy natural environment.
 Bird conservation is the ultimate goal of the certification, but this comes with the expectation that ranch management practices will lead to broad benefits to all wildlife that are part of grassland ecosystems.
 Protocols ensure that ranching practices will result in cleaner streams, healthier soils, more pollinators for plants, and more carbon stored in plants and the soil.

 - Less total fat